How to Increase Your Metabolism Naturally

 Eat Enough

 To lose weight quickly, some people reduce their caloric intake.
 Eating less, however, is a myth because your body can lose muscle if you don’t get enough calories.
-To save energy for essential processes, your body also slows burning calories when you eat less.
+To save energy for essential processes, your body also slows down calorie burning when you eat less.
 To burn extra calories, consume a nutritious diet and exercise.

 Eat Often and Normally